Unconventional computing: Reservoir computing

-Reservoir computing is a computational framework derived from recurrent neural network theory that involves mapping input signals into higher dimensional computational spaces through the dynamics of a fixed, non-linear system called a reservoir.
+Reservoir computing is a computational framework derived from recurrent neural network theory that involves mapping input signals into higher-dimensional computational spaces through the dynamics of a fixed, non-linear system called a reservoir.
 The reservoir, which can be virtual or physical, is made up of individual non-linear units that are connected in recurrent loops, allowing it to store information.
 Training is performed only at the readout stage, as the reservoir dynamics are fixed, and this framework allows for the use of naturally available systems, both classical and quantum mechanical, to reduce the effective computational cost.
 One key benefit of reservoir computing is that it allows for a simple and fast learning algorithm, as well as hardware implementation through physical reservoirs.

 Tangible computing

 Tangible computing refers to the use of physical objects as user interfaces for interacting with digital information.
 This approach aims to take advantage of the human ability to grasp and manipulate physical objects in order to facilitate collaboration, learning, and design.
 Characteristics of tangible user interfaces include the coupling of physical representations to underlying digital information and the embodiment of mechanisms for interactive control.
-There are also five defining properties of tangible user interfaces, including the ability to multiplex both input and output in space, concurrent access and manipulation of interface components, strong specific devices, spatially aware computational devices, and spatial re-configurability of devices.
+There are five defining properties of tangible user interfaces, including the ability to multiplex both input and output in space, concurrent access and manipulation of interface components, strong specific devices, spatially aware computational devices, and spatial reconfigurability of devices.

 Human computing

 The term "human computer" refers to individuals who perform mathematical calculations manually, often working in teams and following fixed rules.
-In the past, teams of people, often women, were employed to perform long and tedious calculations, and the work was divided to be completed in parallel.
+In the past, teams of people were employed to perform long and tedious calculations, and the work was divided to be completed in parallel.
 The term has also been used more recently to describe individuals with exceptional mental arithmetic skills, also known as mental calculators.